KamyNz/awscomunityday2023/README.md

 ## Video

-Embed your Train the Trainer video here.
-Instructions on how to create a great video experience is [available on this page](../video-guidance.md).

 - [Introduccion](link)
 - [Parte 1: Adecuaciòn de  VPC](link)
 - [Parte 2.0: Configuraciòn rol, instancia EC2 y bucket  en S3](link)